 - ISN cannot currently accept applications for international students.

-Working as a clinical psychologist is a complex and challenging role with wide ranging responsibilities.
+Working as a psychologist is a complex and challenging role with wide ranging responsibilities.
 Foremost among these is our responsibility for the safety of the public.
 At ISN Psychology we take this very seriously.

 As part of ISN Psychology training in clinical psychology you will be made aware of the personal, professional, ethical and legal aspects of these responsibilities.